-A network device that, along with a modem, comprises the entire network infrastructure in a home or small office.
-By combining the major network components in one box, wireless routers provide a convenient way to connect a small number of wired and any number of wireless devices to each other and to the Internet.
-Access Point, Switch and Router A wireless router comprises a Wi-Fi access point, an Ethernet switch and an Internet router.
-The access point is the base station and antenna that transmits and receives Wi-Fi signals.
-The switch connects four wired and any number of wireless devices together for file sharing and printing.
+A hardware device that provides the basic infrastructure for a home or small office network.
+By combining three network components in one box, wireless routers offer a convenient way to connect a small number of wired and any number of wireless devices to each other for access to the Internet as well as for file sharing and printing.
+All in One: Access Point, Switch and Router The access point is the base station and antenna that transmits and receives Wi-Fi signals.
+The switch interconnects any number of Wi-Fi devices and from three to four wired devices via Ethernet cables.
 The router forwards and receives Internet traffic via the user's modem, which connects to a line from the cable or telephone company.
-Using network address translation (NAT), the router directs responses from the Internet to the computer that requested them (for more details, see NAT).
-It's Also a Firewall The router also attempts to prevent unrequested traffic from coming into the network.
-Most wireless routers contain a stateful inspection firewall that ensures packets (Web pages, e-mail, etc.) coming from the Internet were requested by the user.
+See access point, Ethernet switch and router.
+Assign and Keep Track A major function of the router is to assign an IP address to the computers and devices in the network (see DHCP).
+Another important task is keeping track of all queries to the Internet in order to forward the response back to the device that made the request (see NAT).
+Also a Firewall The router attempts to prevent unrequested traffic from coming into the network.
+Most wireless routers contain a stateful inspection firewall that ensures packets (Web pages, e-mail, etc.) coming from the Internet were requested by a user.
 Because the router is the only path to the Internet, the firewall works for all computers in the network, and personal firewalls in each machine may be turned off (see firewall and firewall methods).
-See modem vs. router, wireless LAN, Wi-Fi hotspot, cellular hotspot, range extender, Ethernet switch, router and WPAN.
+See modem vs. router, wireless LAN, Wi-Fi, Wi-Fi hotspot, cellular hotspot, Wi-Fi extender, Ethernet switch, router and WPAN.